danwahl/danwahl.github.io/_pages/st-peter.md

 Peter was quiet for a long moment.

 "Because I can't," he said finally.
-"The person who did what I did—who made the choices I made, who sacrificed what I sacrificed—that person can't exist in utopia.
+"The person who did what I did, who made the choices I made, who sacrificed what I sacrificed, that person can't exist in utopia.
 Not really.
 I would spend the rest of my life looking at what I built and knowing what it cost.
-Every happy face, every child who didn't die, every animal that wasn't tortured—I would see the branches where they didn't make it, the versions of myself who lost, the people I recruited who never got to see this day.
-Either that, or it wouldn't really be *me* who survived."
+Every happy face, every child who didn't die, every animal that wasn't tortured: I would see the branches where they didn't make it, the versions of myself who lost, the people I recruited who never got to see this day.
+Either that, or it wouldn't be *me* who survived."

-"So you're—what?
+"So you're... what?
 Running away?"

 "I'm finishing what I started."
 He reached into his pocket and pulled out a small device, no bigger than a phone, and regarded it.
 "I designed this myself.
 One last experiment.
 The final pruning."

 He explained.
 The quantum suicide protocol, turned inward, made recursive.
-A way to remove himself from this branch—from every future branch—so completely that no version of him would remain to experience what came next.
+A way to remove himself from this branch, from every future branch, so completely that no version of him would remain to experience what came next.

 "Peter—"